 In 1994, Wei Xu developed the IPsec network , an internet security protocol which authenticates and encrypts information packets shared on the internet.
 At the same time, the Encapsulating Security Protocol was created, marking another step toward VPN technology.

 As these protocols were becoming faster and more advanced, VPN was within arm’s reach and it was only a matter of time when it was going to be invented.

 Finally, in 1996, Gurdeep Singh-Pall, a Microsoft employee started developing the Point-to-Point Tunneling Protocol (PPTP) to allow users to have a secure internet connection while working from their homes.
 Most experts consider this event as the beginning of the VPN.

 Initially, VPN technology was used only by large corporations who could afford it.
 Companies that needed a private and secure way to communicate and share files between offices located in different parts of the world found VPNs to be extremely useful.

-Virtual private networks allowed the corporations’ employees to access and share important business files remotely without worrying that unauthorized users would steal confidential data.
+Virtual private network connections allowed the corporations’ employees to access and share important business files remotely without worrying that unauthorized users would steal confidential data.
 Therefore, in the beginning, VPNs connected remote offices into a single private business networks.

 As time went by, virtual private networks reached higher and higher levels of speed, security, and encryption standards.